-This holiday is extremely important because it reminds us that freedom comes with great sacrifices.
+This American holiday is extremely important because it reminds us that freedom comes with great sacrifices.

 Independence Day (July 4th)

-Independence day is one of the most widely celebrated holidays in America because it is the day when America declared its independence from Britain after being a colony for almost two centuries.
+Independence Day is one of America’s most widely celebrated holidays because it was the day America declared its independence from Britain after being a colony for almost two centuries.

-People decorate their houses with red, white, and blue flags, wear clothes that are either of those colors or have an American flag printed on them.
+People decorate their houses with red, white, and blue flags and wear clothes that are either of those colors or have an American flag printed on them.

-This holiday is important because it reminds us of the sacrifices made to gain our freedom, how far we’ve come as a nation, and inspires everyone to respect this country’s laws and constitution.
+This holiday is important because it reminds us of the sacrifices made to gain our freedom and how far we’ve come as a nation, and it inspires everyone to respect this country’s laws and constitution.

 Thanksgiving (November 26th)